It is safe to say that being in software development means you will be spending less time on the job market than others.

 If you don’t know the first thing about Agile, you will quickly find introductory articles and guides.
 Likewise, if you are looking for more advanced knowledge, you will have plenty of resources.

-In case you are planning on genuinely immersing yourself in Agile and becoming a certified practitioner, you will turn to some organizations that provide specialized training and certifications.
+In case you are planning on genuinely immersing yourself in this technology and becoming a certified practitioner, you will turn to some organizations that provide specialized training and certifications.

-It is easy to pick up Agile and learn the basics, but that true mastery is challenging to achieve.
+It is easy to pick up this method and learn the basics, but that true mastery is challenging to achieve.

 The important thing is that you understand the benefits and are willing to give it a go.